flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-wtf-is-leiningen.md

 * **Deployment.** Helps with creating Java jars which can be executed and/or incorporated in other projects.
 Similar to Ruby gems.

-## How to build and run a Clojure program without Leiningen
+## How to Build and Run a Clojure Program Without Leiningen

 By understanding how to build and run a Clojure program manually, you'll better understand what Leiningen does to automate the process.